Francisco Franco: Legacy

 In Spain and abroad, the legacy of Franco remains controversial.
-The longevity of Franco's rule, his suppression of political opposition, and his government's effective propaganda sustained through the years have made a detached evaluation difficult.
+The longevity of Franco's rule (39 years in the Nationalist Zone and 36 years in all of Spain), his suppression of political opposition, and his government's effective propaganda sustained through the years have made a detached evaluation difficult.
 For almost 40 years, Spaniards, and particularly children at school, were told that Divine Providence had sent Franco to save Spain from chaos, atheism, and poverty.
-Historian Stanley Payne described Franco as being the most significant figure to dominate Spain since Philip II, while Michael Seidman argued that Franco was the most successful counterrevolutionary leader of the 20th century.
+Historian Stanley Payne described Franco as being the most significant figure to dominate Spain since King Felipe II, while Michael Seidman argued that Franco was the most successful counter-revolutionary leader of the 20th century.

 A highly controversial figure within Spain, Franco is seen as a divisive leader.
-Supporters credit him for keeping Spain neutral and uninvaded in World War II.
-They emphasize his strong anti-communist and nationalist views, economic policies, and opposition to socialism as major factors in Spain's post-war economic success and later international integration.
-Abroad he had support from Winston Churchill, Charles De Gaulle, Konrad Adenauer and many American Catholics, but was strongly opposed by the Roosevelt and Truman administrations.
+Supporters credit him for keeping Spain neutral and uninvaded during the Second World War.
+They emphasise his strong anti-communist and nationalist views, economic policies, and opposition to socialism as major factors in Spain's post-war economic success and later international integration.
+For Spain's neutrality during the war he was praised by Winston Churchill, Charles de Gaulle and Franklin D. Roosevelt.
+He was also supported by Konrad Adenauer and many American Catholics, but was later strongly opposed by the Truman administration.

-The American conservative commentator William F. Buckley, Jr was an admirer of Franco, and praised him effusively in his magazine, National Review, where the staff were also ardent admirers of the dictator.
-In 1957, Buckley called him "an authentic national hero", who "above others", had the qualities needed to wrest Spain from "the hands of the visionaries, ideologues, Marxists and nihilists", i.e., from the democratically elected government of the country.
+The American conservative commentator William F. Buckley, Jr was an admirer of Franco, and praised him effusively in his magazine, National Review, where the staff were also ardent admirers of the leader.
+In 1957, Buckley called him "an authentic national hero", who "above others", had the qualities needed to wrest Spain from "the hands of the visionaries, ideologues, Marxists and nihilists".

-Conversely, critics on the left have denounced him as a tyrant responsible for thousands of deaths in years-long political repression, and have called him complicit in atrocities committed by Axis forces during World War II due to his support of the Axis governments.
+Conversely, critics on the left have denounced him as a tyrant responsible for thousands of deaths in years-long political repression and have called him complicit in atrocities committed by Axis forces during the Second World War due to his support of the Axis governments.

-When he died in 1975, the major parties of the left and the right in Spain agreed to follow the Pact of Forgetting.
+When he died in November 1975, the major parties of the left and the right in Spain agreed to follow the Pact of Forgetting.
 To secure the transition to democracy, they agreed not to have investigations or prosecutions dealing with the civil war or Franco.
-The agreement effectively lapsed after 2000, the year the Association for the Recovery of Historical Memory (Asociación para la Recuperación de la Memoria Histórica) was founded and the public debate started.
+The agreement effectively lapsed after 2000, the year the Association for the Recovery of Historical Memory (Asociación para la Recuperación de la Memoria Histórica (ARMH)) was founded and the public debate started.
 In 2006, a poll indicated that almost two-thirds of Spaniards favoured a "fresh investigation into the war".

-Franco served as a role model for several anti-communist dictators in South America.
+Franco served as a role model for several anti-communist leaders in South America.
 Augusto Pinochet is known to have admired Franco.
 Similarly, as recently as 2006, Franco supporters in Spain have honoured Pinochet.
+Even in 2024, the American book Unhumans lauded Franco as a hero.